rivanando/GoldEgg/contrib/README.md

 ### [Developer tools](/contrib/devtools) ###
 Specific tools for developers working on this repository.
-Contains the script `github-merge.sh` for merging github pull requests gecurely and signing them using GPG.
+Contains the script `github-merge.sh` for merging github pull requests securely and signing them using GPG.

 ### [Linearize](/contrib/linearize) ###
 Construct a linear, no-fork, best version of the blockchain.